sharif1093/py_floor_plan_segmenter/README.md

-# Down-sampling based 2D floor plan segmentation
+# Down-sampling-based 2D floor plan segmentation

 This repository contains the Python implementation for the the paper [2D Floor Plan Segmentation Based on Down-sampling](http://arxiv.com).
 This algorithm performs segmentation on a 2D floor plan by using down-sampling method.
 The overall pipeline is shown below.
 For more details please refer to the [paper](http://arxiv.com).